alexeilebedev/openacr/txt/tut2.md

 ### Representation & Manipulation

-We can represent any concept as a point in a multi-dimensional sparse space of tuples.
+We can represent any concept as a point in a multi-dimensional sparse space of tuples (this follows from ZFC).
-Whenever we extend our representable universe with additional concepts, such as a physcial set of C++ files on disk, or a set of dev and production environments with some configuration, we include its relational description, or map, as a set of tables in our data set.
+Whenever we extend our representable universe with additional concepts, such as a physcial set of C++ files on disk, or a set of dev and production environments with some configuration, we include its description as a set of tables in our data set.
 We then write tools that enforce a unidirectional or bidirectional correspondence between this new object and the records that describe it.
 In this way we make the object programmable and editable with the same fundamental set of tools we use on the tuples themselves.